Market Scan Template for Founders and Product Teams

 The useful signal often appears before the writing session.

 You notice a pricing pattern on your phone.
 You save a screenshot from a competitor page.
 You drop a line about a hiring trend into notes.
 You catch a repeated phrase in product messaging while commuting or between meetings.
+None of that is the final scan yet, but all of it reduces the work later if it lands in the right rough slots.

 Process visual showing market signals captured on mobile throughout the week, then organized into recurring scan sections before being reviewed on desktop as a finished market scan.